-I doubt many people outside Bolivia have ever heard of Tarabuco.
-This ethnic group lives southeast of Sucre, in central Bolivia, and represents one of the country’s prominent traditional cultures.
-Throughout the centuries Tarabuqueños have woven their own clothes using distinct weaving patterns.
+The ethnic group of Tarabuco lives southeast of Sucre, in central Bolivia.
+It represents one of the country’s prominent traditional cultures and throughout the centuries Tarabuqueños have woven their own clothes using distinct weaving patterns.

 Typical Dress of the Tarabequños